zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data/schema-data-fields/use-array-fields.md

 # Array Field

 The Array type is used to store fields containing multiple values of the same data type.
 It provides a flexible way to store attributes with multiple elements, making it especially useful in scenarios where a set of related data needs to be saved.
-In Milvus, you can store Array fields alongside vector data, enabling more complex query and filtering requirements.
+In Zilliz Cloud clusters, you can store Array fields alongside vector data, enabling more complex query and filtering requirements.

 For example, in a music recommendation system, an Array field can store a list of tags for a song; in user behavior analysis, it can store user ratings for songs.
 Below is an example of a typical Array field: